sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/Companion_to_Samskritam_Reading.md

 *ment*.
 Then by a figure of speech, whose instances are so common in English, it came to mean a *place of confinement*.
 Then, by another step, it was allowed to convey *the inmates of a place of confinement*.
 And as Hindu ladies of yore, like the generality of the Hindu ladies of modern days, were not allowed freedom of intercourse, it came to signify *the ladies of a haram*.
-This fact is borne out by the whole Sanskrit Drama.Yet there are people who attribute it entirely to Mahamedan invasion and deny its existence before those days. **मनस्विनी**means *large-hearted.* **दृढचित्ता****is not its exact synonym.
+This fact is borne out by the whole Sanskrit Drama.Yet there are people who attribute it entirely to Mahamedan invasion and deny its existence before those days. **मनस्विनी**means *large-hearted.* **दृढचित्ताis not its exact synonym.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_